belkale/financial_independence/README.md

 | [HDFC Short Term Debt Fund](https://www.valueresearchonline.com/funds/16151/hdfc-short-term-debt-fund-direct-plan) | 50 |
 | [IDFC Bond Fund Short Term Plan](https://www.valueresearchonline.com/funds/17074/idfc-bond-fund-short-term-plan-direct-plan/) | 50 |

-Debt funds were recommended by ValueResearch in its magazine Mutual Fund Insight 17th Anniversary Edition India's Finest Funds.
+Above two debt funds were recommended by ValueResearch in its magazine Mutual Fund Insight 17th Anniversary Edition India's Finest Funds.
+But you are free to choose your own debt funds based on your research.

 You can use following sites to shortlist your mutual funds
 1. [ValueResearch](https://www.valueresearchonline.com/)